 IV.
 Security Considerations

-The POI Conceptual model defines a POI as a type of Feature.
+The POI Conceptual Model defines a POI as a type of Feature.
 By building on the same Feature Model as other OGC Feature models, POI implementations inherit the security controls and vulnerabilities of their associated Feature Dataset.
 They are a Feature like any other.

-This document is a Standard for a Conceptual Model.
-Implementations of this Standad (Implementation Specifications) are free to add additional details and content necessary to enable implementation-specific security controls.
-In the event that anything in this Standard prevents implementation of needed controls, implementors are requested to notify the POI Standards Working Group and help devise a solution.
+This document defines a Conceptual Model Standard .
+Implementations of this Standard (Implementation Standard) are free to add additional details and content necessary to enable implementation-specific security controls.
+In the event that anything in this Standard prevents implementation of needed controls, implementors are requested to notify the POI Standards Working Group (SWG) and help devise a solution.

 V. Submitting Organizations